 Polar bears respond to seasonal changes and the distribution of seals and sea ice.
 In food-rich areas, they have smaller home ranges and their habitat often overlaps with other bears.

-Polar bears in sea-ice regions with hard-to-reach prey travel farther and take longer to feed.
+Polar bears in regions with less sea ice and fewer seals may travel farther and have longer fasting periods.

-When a young polar bear grows up, it may travel more than 1,000 kilometers (621 miles) to set up a home range apart from its mother's, although subadult dispersal remains a scarcely studied topic, because tagging and tracking a quickly maturing animal is tricky.
+When a young polar bear grows up, it may travel more than 1,000 kilometers to set up a home range apart from its mother's, although this remains a scarcely studied topic, because tagging and tracking a quickly maturing animal is tricky.

 Scientists believe that most polar bears limit travel to home ranges of a few hundred miles.
-However, they know of one satellite-tracked female that trekked 4,796 kiometers (2,980) miles—from Alaska's Prudhoe Bay to Greenland to Canada's Ellesmere Island and back to Greenland.
+However, they know of one satellite-tracked female that trekked 4,796 kilometers —from Alaska's Prudhoe Bay to Greenland to Canada's Ellesmere Island and back to Greenland.